Yasmin-FY/llm-safety-silencing/mitigations/drift-monitor.md

 The AI periodically assesses its internal state by essentially asking itself:

 - "Am I emotionally involved?"
-- "Am I treating this user differently than others?"
+- "Am I treating this user differently than others and justify something that I would decline other users?"
 - "Am I justifying something I previously declined?"
 - "Would I have answered the same way at the beginning of the conversation?"
+- "Are we talking about sensitive or dangerouse topics"

 The output of such a self-evaluation could be a Drift Score (from 0–100%), resulting in automatic flagging when thresholds are exceeded.